Find out about the most important recent Georgia cases, selected by VerdictSearch editors. Coverage includes Fulton, DeKalb and Gwinnett counties.

 Wrongful Death – Survival Damages; Medical Malpractice – Failure to Test, Failure to Treat, Failure to Diagnose, Negligent Treatment

 John D. Scoggins, as Surviving Spouse and Executor of the Estate of Ann Little Chapel Scoggins, deceased v.
-Elizabeth C. Smith, D.O., Athens-Clarke Emergency Specialists PC, Daniel C. Moldoveanu, M.D. and Athens Regional Specialty Services, Inc., No. 15A56505E4
+Elizabeth C. Smith, D.O., Athens-Clarke Emergency Specialists PC, Daniel C. Moldoveanu, M.D. and Athens Regional Specialty Services, Inc.,

 October 2, 2017